kevinc16/sorting_vis/readme.md

-An algorithm and data structure visualization tool
+# A Sorting Algorithm Visualization Site

+A website created to help better understanding of some different sorting algorithms using animations.
+Animations were created with [D3.js](https://d3js.org/).

+The sorting algorithms that are featured include:
-- sorting algos
+-
 - quick sort
 - heap sort
 - counting sort
-    - radix sort
+- shell sort
 - insertion sort

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details